34 Most Common SoapUI Interview Questions and Answers

 Q #15.
 SoapUI and SoapUI Pro?

 Q #16.
-What we can do with the help of SoapUI?
+What can we do with the help of SoapUI?

-• SoapUI offers us to perform automation testing which includes functional testing, load testing and Data Driven testing.
+• SoapUI offers to perform automation testing which includes functional testing, load testing and Data Driven testing.

 • We assert our services using various types of assertions